Novel triple barrier potential for axial gravitational perturbations of a family of Lorentzian wormholes: Linear, axial gravitational perturbations

-Once the form of the effective potential has been obtained, it can be plotted for different geometries and angular momentum modes for studying its behavior.
-The throat radius is taken as $b_0=1$ and $V(\ell)$ is plotted as a function of $\ell$.
+Once the form of the effective potential has been obtained, it can be plotted for different geometries and angular momentum modes for observing its behavior.
+We can study the dependence of V(x) on $x$ or alternatively we can take the throat radius as $b_0=1$ and plot $V(\ell)$ as a function of $\ell$.

 From the figures of the potential for different parameter values we can make certain observations which are summarised in the following three points.\\